jkremser/kubecon-2025-eu/README.md

 ko apply -f config/002-deployment.yaml
 ```

-The example application exposes couple of metrics at port `8000` and co-located OTel collector scrapes them and sends to grpc endpoint - `keda-otel-scaler.keda.svc:4317`.
+The example application exposes a couple of metrics at port `8000` and co-located OTel collector scrapes them and sends to grpc endpoint - `keda-otel-scaler.keda.svc:4317`.

 To verify that metrics have reached the scaler, you can try: